Thairath Online

 Shanghai Shendi Group: 30%

-• Agreement: This structure allows Disney to maintain full operational control despite minority ownership of assets, ensuring service standards and creative direction.
+• Agreement: This structure allows Disney to maintain full operational control despite minority ownership in assets, managing service standards and creative direction.

-• Result: This model enabled rapid success for a newcomer, blending Disney identity with Chinese culture intensely, and is recognized as one of Asia's largest and most advanced modern theme parks.
+• Outcome: This model enabled rapid success for a later entrant, blending Disney's identity with Chinese culture intensively and recognized as one of Asia's largest and most advanced modern theme parks.

-• From the perspective of a global brand like Disney, attractive location and visitor numbers alone are not the final decision factors.
-Although Thailand ranks among top tourism hubs with land, resources, and a reputation for service, lessons from Tokyo, Hong Kong, and Shanghai show Disney selects countries based on “structural readiness.”
+• From a global brand perspective, beautiful location and tourist numbers alone are not decisive.
+Even though Thailand ranks as a top tourism hub with land, resources, and a strong hospitality reputation, lessons from Tokyo, Hong Kong, and Shanghai show Disney chooses countries based on “structural readiness.”

-Disney conducts multi-dimensional strategic assessments to ensure multi-billion-dollar investments yield returns over more than 50 years, balancing the Disneyland brand identity with local culture.
+Disney uses multi-dimensional strategic assessments to ensure multi-billion-dollar investments yield returns over 50 years, balancing the Disneyland brand with the local culture.

 What Thailand still needs to "fill in" to attract Disneyland

-1. A strong domestic market, not solely reliant on foreign tourists.
+1. A strong domestic market, not relying solely on tourists

-Disney views investments over 50 years, so political risk is as important as returns.
-Thailand must ensure policy continuity, legal clarity, land ownership rights, incentives, and regulation, especially the ability to uphold agreements across governments.
-From a global investor’s view, such uncertainties are invisible costs that heavily impact decisions.
+Disney invests over 50 years, so political risk is as crucial as returns.
+Thailand must ensure policy continuity, legal clarity, land tenure, incentives, and governance, especially the ability to uphold agreements across governments.
+To global investors, these uncertainties are hidden costs greatly influencing decisions.

-Thailand must prove its mass transit can handle tens of thousands daily, with seamless connections between airports, high-speed rail, roads, hotels, and surrounding cities.
-The management of adjacent areas must avoid fragmented growth, as Disney values the city around the park as much as the park itself.
-Hence, clear EEC infrastructure plans are a major urgent issue.
+Thailand must prove its mass transit can handle tens of thousands daily—airports, high-speed trains, roads, hotels, and surrounding towns must connect seamlessly.
+Managing surrounding areas to avoid scattered growth is vital because Disney values the city around the park as much as the park itself.
+Clarity on EEC infrastructure is a critical urgent issue.

-Disneyland is a high-level service business measured by second-level details and smiles.
-Thailand has strengths in hospitality but must elevate its workforce to consistent standards nationwide, build a uniform service culture, support large-scale long-term labor, and provide training and development systems.
+Disneyland is a high-end service business measured by second-level details and smiles.
+Thailand has strengths in hospitality but must elevate labor standards to unify consistent service culture nationwide, support a large long-term workforce, and provide training and development systems.

-Disney uses various models in Asia, from licensing in Japan to joint ventures in China.
-Thailand must clarify who leads, the government's role, and whether Thai private sectors can take on multi-billion-dollar risks.
-Without clear structure, interest is unlikely to translate into contracts.
+In Asia, Disney uses various models—from Japan’s licensing to China’s joint ventures.
+Thailand must clarify who leads, the government’s role, and whether Thai private investors are ready for multi-billion-dollar risks.
+Without this clarity, interest cannot progress to contracts.

-For Thailand, the Disneyland deal cannot be seen merely as selling an idea or inviting wealthy investors to invest.
-This represents a large gap across multiple sectors yet to be discussed.
-Thailand must urgently reassess national readiness to elevate systems to be chosen.
-If successful, Disneyland will move beyond a symbolic dream to become a concrete, significant piece—not just government imagination.
+For Thailand, the Disneyland deal cannot be seen merely as selling an idea or inviting wealthy investors.
+It exposes a large gap across sectors that remains unspoken and requires urgent national readiness assessment.
+If Thailand can upgrade its entire system to be chosen, Disneyland will move beyond symbolic dreams to become a significant reality, not just government imagination.

-Follow Thairath Money's Facebook page at this link -
+Follow Thairath Money on Facebook at the link below -